Waqas39Nazir/TS-Simple-Calculator-App/README.md

  <!-- To Test it Locally
  * npm i -g
- * anywhere in terminal npx subtract
+ * anywhere in terminal npx simple-calculator-test
 -->

  <!--  To Test it after publishing at NPM